The best Wordle tips - from a linguistics expert

 “I like using ‘L’, ‘R’, ‘N’, and ‘M’ (linguists call them sonorant consonants) early because they combine easily with other consonants.
 Once I know that a word with a ‘P’ doesn’t have an ‘L’, for instance, I’ve ruled out a lot of the possible ‘P’ words.”

-She adds: “I also play in two other languages that I don’t know as well, and in those I always start with the same word: LAGOM in Swedish (Ordel.se) and AVOIR in French (solitaire-play.com/lemot).
-That’s more from a lack of vocabulary than anything else!”
+She adds: “I also play in two other languages that I don’t know as well, and in those I always start with the same word: LAGOM in Swedish and AVOIR in French.
+That’s more from a lack of vocabulary than from anything else!”

 Can you be ‘good’ at Wordle?

-People who tend to follow language patterns could be giving themselves an advantage, as Murphy says some patterns are more common than others.
+People who tend to follow language patterns could be giving themselves an advantage, as Murphy says that some patterns are more common.

 “Language is all about patterns,” she continues.
 “We also have some awareness of some letters being more common than others, especially at the start of words.
 It seems to me that people do worse when it’s a word that ends in a ‘Y’, which is funny because there are lots of words that end in ‘Y’.
 But I think we get a bit fixated on the front end of words.”